vidit19sharma/Pokemon-Game/README.md

 # Pokemon-Game
-This is my Pokemon Game
+This is my Pokémon Game
+A Simple card-based Game we used to play when we were in school Author - Vidit Sharma